Yep. By giving your opinion (voting) on other people's photos, you earn feedback on your own.

 Photofeeler's own co-founder/CTO has a PhD in Optimization Algorithms and experience writing artificial intelligence for Fortune 500 companies.
 The fact is, the way we interpret each other's faces is one of the most complex mental processes, and the field is a ways away from bottling all of the nuance involved.

-What Photofeeler does with algorithms and machine learning, however, is monitor vote quality, detect all manners of voter fraud in real time, and use sophisticated score distribution analysis, accounting for factors like individual voter styles, to optimize the accuracy of test results.
+What Photofeeler does with algorithms and machine learning, however, is monitor vote quality, detect all manners of voter fraud in real time, and use sophisticated score distribution analysis — accounting for factors like individual voter styles — to optimize the accuracy of test results.
 The consequence is statistical accuracy far beyond what a small number of votes could normally provide.

+This is bad news for someone who wants to game their way to feedback on their photos.
 The good news is, since activating these particular algorithms, low vote quality is basically nonexistent.